WRDSTech/documentations/10x Graph Web App Design Doc.md

 ## Implementation Story

-**Initiation** : The project was conceived with the objective of developing a service to facilitate the querying and visualization of relationships between public companies.
-The team embarked on a comprehensive study of the requirements and initiated the planning process.

-* [X] Team building
-* [X] Requirement Research

-  * [X] Functional requirement
-  * [X] Non-functional requirement
-* [X] Project Feasibility Study

-**Design Phase** : The decision to utilize Neo4j as the primary database was made in light of its superior capabilities for handling graph data.
-The requirement for a high-availability, low-latency system necessitated the design of a distributed architecture.
-This architecture incorporated multiple instances of the backend service and Neo4j, complemented by Redis for caching and Nginx for load balancing.

-* [X] Design Documentation Drafting
-* [X] Architecture Design
-  * [X] Architecture selection
-  * [X] Database selection
-  * [X] Cache system selection
-* [X] Frontend Design
-* [X] Backend Design

 **Development Phase** : The development phase was characterized by rigorous coding activity.
 The team implemented the database schema in Neo4j, developed the backend service using Python, and designed a frontend interface for visualizing company relationships.
 The complexity of graph queries in Neo4j presented a significant challenge, which was overcome through meticulous query design and effective utilization of Neo4j's features.

 * [ ] Frontend Development